-Many complementary and alternative medicines are available that are suggested to ease the symptoms of liver disease.
-Most of these are processed by the liver, so can be toxic to people with liver problems38.
-Some can damage the liver and make you more severely ill.
+Most complementary and alternative medicines or treatments are based on principles and an evidence base that are not recognised by the majority of independent scientists.
 At present, healthcare professionals are not clear on the role and place of some therapies in managing liver disease.
 More research needs to be done on the use of such therapies.

 Many products are not classified as a medicine and therefore are not licensed, which means you cannot be sure how much of the active ingredient you are getting or how pure it is.
 Traditional herbal medicines do not have to undergo the stringent regulatory processes that medical drugs have to; therefore manufacturers do not have to prove effectiveness in well-designed large trials.

 Does milk-thistle help the symptoms of liver disease?

 Milk-thistle (also known as Silybum marianum) is an over-the-counter supplement, which some people believe can be beneficial to people with liver disease.
 Some laboratory studies have shown the herbs active components (silymarin) have a positive effect on liver cells38.
 However, milk-thistle is not licensed as a medicine and so studies into its effectiveness in the body have been limited, with conflicting results.
-There is not currently enough evidence to prove or disprove any beneficial effects on the liver.
-Milk-thistle may lower blood sugar levels and people with diabetes or hypoglycaemia (low blood sugar) should use caution40,41.
-If you are thinking of using milk-thistle, it is a good idea to discuss this with your doctor.
+If milk thistle is not properly produced it can also contain other toxins that are harmful to people with liver disease.